swaroopg92/penpa-edit/README.md

 * reset - resets the timer to 00:00.

 ## Disclaimer
 Secondary distribution of code is prohibited.
-Images created using this software can be used freely.
+Images created using this software can be used freely with proper due credit.
 We are not responsible for any damages caused by using this software.